 For more details on this grant (including its prospectus) you can visit the Tourism Australia Website

 Also run through Tourism Australia this grant is a domestic partnership program looking to provide expertise and funding to industry-led marketing and distribution projects.
 This funding is aimed towards creating and developing business in the industry and is specifically focused on strategic initiatives and project working towards this goal.

 You can read more about this grant here.

-In an effort to boost event registrations, Business Events Perth is launching a new funding initiative to help planners secure their dream keynote speaker for their 2021 business event in Western Australia.
+In an effort to boost event registrations, Business Events Perth is launching a new funding initiative to help planners secure their dream keynote speaker for their 2021 business event anywhere in Australia.

 For a limited time, the Bureau is offering up to $25,000 to eligible business events to lock in a must-see headline speaker.

 This new package is in addition to the Event Here Now campaign, launched in August 2020.